 Each file in your computer has a type of content that it should store.

-So, when you backup your system, your PC organizes copies of every file, allowing you to restore your system quickly and accurately.
+So, when you back up your system, your PC organizes copies of every file, allowing you to restore everything quickly and accurately.

 However, if you move around these files or change them, the file won’t work optimally.